timewarrior-synchronize/timew-sync-server/README.md

 - `--config-file`: Specifies the path to the configuration file
 - `--port`: Specifies the port.
 Default: 8080
 - `--keys-location`: Specifies the folder holding the authorized keys.
 Default: `authorized_keys`
 - `--no-auth`: Deactivates client authentication.
+Only for testing purposes.

 ## Adding users